Applying for residency at the Pediatric Residency Program at Goryeb Children’s Hospital:

 How do I schedule my interview?

-All interviews are scheduled directly through ERAS.
-After receiving an invitation for interview via ERAS message, candidates can self-schedule through the ‘Interview’ section of MyERAS.
+All interviews are scheduled directly through Thalamus.
+After receiving an invitation for interview, candidates can self-schedule through the ‘Calendar’ section of Thalamus.
 Once scheduled, all interviews will be confirmed approximately one week before the interview date.

-WITH VIRTUAL INTERVIEWS FOR 2021, WILL YOUR INTERVIEW SCHEDULE ACCOMMODATE CANDIDATES IN DIFFERENT TIME ZONES?
+DOES YOUR VIRTUAL INTERVIEW SCHEDULE ACCOMMODATE CANDIDATES IN DIFFERENT TIME ZONES?

 Yes, we will have specific dates throughout the season for candidates in other time zones.